jgguerriero/Twitter-web-scraper/README.md

 The web scraper is functional as of 2024-02-28.
 It will likely need to be updated over time to reflect changes in X's web layout or edge cases not originally considered.

-Generally, The web scraper is designed to
+Generally, the web scraper is designed to

 (1) query posts using search terms